AliceAdventure2019/AliceAdventure2019/README.md

 ## MuseumLab Version

 We also have a version for the museum setting, where the computers in the museum will be protected from exposing the file system to the user.
-To get that version, download the project from `MuseumLab` branch.
+To get that version, download the project from `museumlab` branch.

 Before running the project in museum computers, you will need to create a folder called 'AliceGames' under `C:\`, this is the default save location.
 The staff can collect all the games made by the visitors from that folder.